-Languedoc is the biggest producer of IGP and AOP rosé wines in the country, exceeding the production of Provence.
+Languedoc is the largest producer of organic wines in France, as well as the biggest producer of IGP and AOC rosé wines in the country, exceeding the production of Provence.
 The region has also become a welcoming area for foreigners, attracting producers not only from other regions of France but from the world over.
-Languedoc is now flying high on the reputation of its rich history, culture, and revolutionary spirit—and the Crus du Languedoc are being touted as the new French Crus of the South.
+Languedoc is now flying high on the reputation of its rich history, culture, and revolutionary spirit.

-Located in Southern France, the Languedoc is part of the greater Languedoc-Roussillon region and makes up approximately 90 percent of the territory (Roussillon occupies the other 10 percent).
-Running along the Mediterranean coast from the Spanish border in the south to the region of Provence in the east, Languedoc-Roussillon is France’s largest wine-producing region and vineyard area—more than one in three French wines is produced here.
+Located in Southern France, the Languedoc is part of the large Mediterranean coastal area now known as the Occitanie region, reaching from the Spanish border on the southeast to the region of Provence in the east.
+The Languedoc makes up approximately 90 percent of the territory; Roussillon occupies the other 10 percent.
+Together they represent France’s largest wine-producing region and vineyard area—more than one in three French wines is produced here.
 The greater Languedoc-Roussillon region is also the largest vineyard area in the world with a geographic identity.
-With about 21,373 wine estates in the region, viticulture is the main driver of the local economy.
-Many of the wineries are small family holdings that date back generations.
+Viticulture is one of the main drivers of the local economy, and many of the wineries are small family holdings that date back generations.

 The Languedoc is known for being quite distinct from Roussillon as far as culture, civil administration, and wine styles are concerned.
-Languedoc AOPs represent about 11 percent of Languedoc-Roussillon wines.
+Languedoc AOCs represent about 16 percent of Occitanie wines.
 The region is home to multiple climate and soil types, which affect its wines in different ways.

-The vast majority Languedoc’s wines are red blends, but rosé and still white wines are produced here, as are sparkling wines made in the traditional method, a technique made famous because of its association with Champagne but one that’s believed to have been discovered in Languedoc’s Limoux in 1531.
+The majority of Languedoc’s wines are red blends, but rosé and still white wines are produced here, as are sparkling wines made in the traditional method, a technique made famous because of its association with Champagne but one that’s believed to have been discovered in Languedoc’s Limoux area.
+Documents dating to 1544 support this claim.
 There are also four Languedoc sweet wine appellations, which produce vins doux naturels from the Muscat variety.

-The main area of the Languedoc wine region stretches across three départements—from the Aude to the Gard by way of the Hérault—and then extending to the Pyrénées-Orientales.
+The main area of the Languedoc wine region stretches across three départements—from the Aude to the Gard by way of the Hérault—and then extending to the Pyrénées-Orientales where it meets Roussillon.
 The region’s proximity to the Mediterranean Sea helps provide greater consistency across vintages than in other areas of France.